HPH-Fabrication-Addins/cinx-api-docs/source/includes/_purchase-orders.md

 ```
 `GET`

-This request will be used to get a CINX Template for a purchase order.
+This endpoint will be used to get a CINX Template for a purchase order.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/template/po**